Come and visit the Kauri Rescue stand at the MaCahon Kauri Project, on Sunday August 6 at the Titirangi War Memorial Hall.

 See our links below to facebook, twitter and instagram and LIKE US!

-Show your support / Become a Kauri Rescue Advocate.
+Show your support / Become a Kauri Rescue Ambassador.

 Show your support for this project and our efforts to make significant advances in the management of kauri dieback, by purchasing a Kauri Rescue t-shirt / hat or bag from our online merchandise store.
-You can also be a Kauri Rescue advocate and promote the project in your area.
-To find about more about being an advocate contact us.
+You can also be a Kauri Rescue Ambassador and promote the project in your area or help us with practical work treating and monitoring trees on private land.
+To find about more about being a Kauri Rescue Ambassador contact us.

 The Kauri Rescue project was officially launched on February 9, to a large and enthusiastic audience in Titirangi.
 Speakers from the Kauri Rescue team outlined the project's aims, and answered a variety of questions from the audience.